LapTQ/hello-cpp/summaries/do-and-dont.md

         char& ref = v[0];     // ✅ Works!
         char* ptr = &v[0];    // ✅ Works!
         ```
+* C-style array:
+    * ⚠️ Avoid using C-style array in most cases due to the loss of length information in C-style array decay.

 Just like function templates, class templates are typically defined in header files.